CompProgTools/CPCli/README.md

 # Welcome to the CPCli project repository
-A CLI tool for competitive programmers that allows you to track statistic and improve overall workflow during competitions
+Stands for Competitive Programmers Command Line Interface A CLI tool for competitive programmers that allows you to track statistic and improve overall workflow during competitions

 ## Documentation